phil-grayson/transcriptome_lawrence_jeffries/bluegill/qc_trimming/readme.md

 	- a few jobs required a little extra memory, so I generated a file list for those and submitted:
 	- `sbatch fastqc_mem.sh makeup`

-- I downloaded and installed MultiQC to collect all the important data from the 100's of resulting Fastqc files.
+- I downloaded and installed MultiQC to collect all the important data from the 100's of resulting Fastqc files and then ran
 	- `multiqc .`

 - To get trimmomatic to run, I needed a list of generic file names without R1 or R2.
 I reduced my terminal width to only allow one file across and did: